yuhuihui2011/VaSP/README.md

 ## Introduction

 **VaSP** is an R package for discovery of genome-wide variable alternative splicing events from short-read RNA-seq data and visualizations of gene splicing information for publication-quality multi-panel figures.
+(Warning: The visualizing function is removed due to the dependent package Sushi deprecated.
+If you want to use it, please change back to an older version.)

 ![](README_files/VaSP.png)

 **Figure 1.
 Overview of VaSP**. **(A)**.
 The workflow and functions of [VaSP](https://github.com/yuhuihui2011/VaSP).
-The input is an R data object ballgown (see `?ballgown`) produced by a standard RNA-seq data analysis protocol, including mapping with HISAT, assembling with StringTie, and collecting expression information with R package [Ballgown](https://github.com/alyssafrazee/ballgown).
-VaSP calculates the Single Splicing Strength (3S) scores for all splicing junctions in the genome (`?spliceGenome`) or in a particular gene (`?spliceGene`), identifies genotype-specific splicing (GSS) events (`?BMfinder`), and displays differential splicing information (`?splicePlot`).
+The input is an R data object ballgown (see `?ballgown`) produced by a standard RNA-seq data analysis protocol, including mapping with HISAT2, assembling with StringTie, and collecting expression information with R package [Ballgown](https://github.com/alyssafrazee/ballgown).
+VaSP calculates the Single Splicing Strength (3S) scores for all splicing junctions in the genome (`?spliceGenome`) or in a particular gene (`?spliceGene`), identifies genotype-specific splicing (GSS) events (`?BMfinder`), and displays differential splicing information (`?splicePlot`.
+This function is currently deprecated).
 The 3S scores can be also used for other analyses, such as differential splicing analysis or splicing QTL identification. **(B)**.
 VaSP estimates 3S scores based on junction-read counts normalized by gene-level read coverage.
 In this example, VaSP calculates the splicing scores of four introns in a gene X with two transcript isoforms.
 Only the fourth intron is a full usage intron excised by both the two isoforms and the other three are alternative donor site (AltD) sites or Intron Retention (IntronR), respectively. **(C)**.
 Visualization of splicing information in gene MSTRG.183 (LOC_Os01g03070), whole gene without splicing scores. **(D)**.
 Visualization of differential splicing region of the gene MSTRG.183 with splicing score displaying.
 In C and D, the y-axes are read depths and the arcs (lines between exons) indicate exon-exon junctions (introns).
 The dotted arcs indicate no junction-reads spanning the intron (3S = 0) and solid arcs indicate 3S > 0.
 The transcripts labeled beginning with ‘LOC_Os’ indicate annotated transcripts by reference genome annotation and the ones beginning with “MSTRG” are transcripts assembled by StringTie. ([Yu et al., 2021](#citation))

 ## Installation